MY RETRO COLLECTION

 A +2Be, fitted with an internal IDE interface (design by Zetr0, England) and a CF card

 A Spectrum +3, in almost perfect condition

 A +3 with a stereo-mod in great condition

 A +3e with an internal IDE interface and a CF card

 A Spectrum+3e with a 3.5" FDD fitted.
 To be honest, this drive is much of much more use than the usual 3"

 A fine Spectrum+ issue 4S.
 They´re so reliable

 A Spectrum+ fitted with an ISO-ROM and an IF1

 A DK´Tronics keyboard.
-This is a special one.
+This is an Issue two.
 It has a yellow Issue 4A board in it, along with a "naked" Interface1, plus an extension board for the Microdrive cable

 This is the original DK´Tronics keyboard my brother bought ~1985/1986.
 He was desperate for a wide space key, so he built one himself